 15 Data Assessment, Acceptance Criteria, and Corrective Actions for Out-of-Control Data

-No data which are unacceptable according to the QC criteria stated below shall be reported, with the exception of MS recovery failures.
+Data which are unacceptable according to the QC criteria stated below shall not be reported, with the exception of MS/MSD failures.
 The sample(s) shall be reanalyzed after determining and correcting the source of the problem.